GinoGalotti/guildgazette/aboutme.md

 bigimg: /img/bardiachi.jpg
 ---

 My name is Gino Montoya.
 You killed my father.
-These are the reasons why I am keeping a journal:
+I keep a tale of different Guild adventurers because one day I'll be rewarded for that.
+Why I am the best one for the job:

 - Words are my thing, and with words I can hurt you.
-- I can pretend to be anything.
-Even a mariachi.
-- I am the only one of the adventurers who can write.
+- I am the only one of the few who can write.
 - I have a pan flute.
 And I'm not shy to use it.

 What else do you need?